nwp90/moodle-mod_attendance/course/format/topcoll/Readme.md

       Thanks to [Rick Jerz](https://moodle.org/user/profile.php?id=520965) for reporting this.

 18th October 2012 - Version 2.3.9.1
-  1. Fixed potenial issue when the course is first accessed and there is no user preference.
+  1. Fixed potential issue when the course is first accessed and there is no user preference.
   2. Identified that sometimes when restoring a course, it is accessed for the first time and a toggle is clicked a 'Error updating user preference 'topcoll_toggle_x'' (where 'x' is the course id as shown in the URL 'id=x') can occur.
 I'm not completely sure why this is happening as the 'user_preference_allow_ajax_update' call in 'format.php' should establish that